Mindfulness for Graduate Success

 "Meeting as a group kept me accountable.
 I've known about mindfulness for a long time but I never felt inspired enough to do the practice on my own.
 This program helped me transition regular mindfulness into my life."

 "One of the most useful aspects of the program was the learning community.
 It was really helpful to learn from and alongside other students.
 Hearing their stories was inspiring and greatly supported my learning.
-It helped me feel that I am not alone and the MAS program did a fantastic job facilitating communication between participants.
+It helped me feel that I am not alone and the MGS program [previously Mindfulness for Academic Succss (MAS)] did a fantastic job facilitating communication between participants.
 The program provided a safe space for discussion and community was an important aspect that was missing in my student experience as a Graduate student at Western."